garyget/PowerHost/README.md

 # PowerHost
-An koa host for all you
+A koa host for all you

+you can start your koa with my project whithout hard code yourself.